Sirotyann/BrowserUpdates/Chrome/108/user-preference-media-features-headers/README.md

 # How to turn on Chrome reduced motion
 Windows settings > Ease of Access > Display > Show animations in Windows.

+# Chat is reduced motion
+When checked reduced motion, these preferences cause the operating system to not use decorative effects like app launching animations.
+Applications themselves can and should honor this setting, too, and remove all unnecessary animations.

 # Reference
 https://web.dev/user-preference-media-features-headers/